i2Nav-WHU/i2Nav-Robot/README.md

 The GNSS is the time source for all the system, as shown in the following figure.
 The ground-truth system, INS-Probe, and Cool Shark box can maintain accurate clocks with their built-in crystal oscillators, even in GNSS-denied indoor environments.
 The Cool Shark box is the main clock for precision time protocol (PTP) through a local network switch.
 Hence, the cameras, LiDARs, and NVIDIA Orin can be synchronized to the absolute time with PTP.
 The ARS548 radar and AgileX chassis are also synchronized precisely even through software synchronization (using the system time when receiving the data), and this is because that the NVIDIA Orin has been synchronized.
 Besides, the fixed time delays for radar and odometer data can be calibrated offline.
 The synchronization method for different sensors are listed as follows:

 - **GNSS Synchronization**: Ground-truth system, i2Nav INS-Probe, NovAtel Receiver, and Cool Shark box.
-- **PTP Synchronization**:  AVT cameras*, Livox LiDAR, Hesai LiDAR, and NVIDIA Orin.
+- **PTP Synchronization**:  AVT cameras, Livox LiDAR, Hesai LiDAR, and NVIDIA Orin.
-- **Software Synchronization**:  AgileX chassis and Continental radar.
+- **Software Synchronization with Offline Calibration**:  AgileX chassis and Continental radar.

-*Note that the cameras are configured in auto-exposure mode.
+Note that the cameras are configured in auto-exposure mode.
 The time stamp for the image denotes the time when the camera is starting to expose, and thus the exposure time is not considered in the time stamp.
 We really recommend to online estimate the exposure time in your systems, especially for indoor-outdoor sequences.

 <img src="resources/time-sync-flow.png" alt="time-sync-flow" style="zoom: 25%;" />